Piriaco/rebuildwebex/README.md

 - ***codersk*** (changes to pick selected folder path)
 - ***varunpillai*** (WebEx audio changes)
 - ***Piruzzolo*** (UI refactor, eng translation and fixes)

+## TODO

+- Build native binary for MacOS.
+- Build native binary for Linux without need to install any dependencies (There is a bug in mkbundle that do not embed the necessary libraries properly).